 Bagels and challah only available via special order

 Unless your bread budget is very generous, Zingerman’s is likely not suited to becoming your daily bread—it’s better for gifting and treating yourself.
 Some of the spendier items, like the Deli Deluxe Gift Box (four loaves for $80) and the Bread Club, have free shipping.
 When you buy loaves a la carte, they ship in two business days.
-Rates varying depending on the order total and you can choose the date you’d like the bread to arrive.
+Rates vary depending on the order total, and you can choose the date you would like the bread to arrive.
 Shipping to Alaska and Hawaii carries an additional $10 fee.

 Why We Chose It: Reasonable delivery fees and familiarity make Panera a solid bet for your bread needs, from special occasions to everyday loaves.